 Step 1: Look at Your Vision & Long-Term Goals

 The first step in any strategic plan involves looking at your business’s long-term vision and goals.
-By taking the time to analyze your vision, you allow yourself to step back and identify how your business needs to shift over time to hit your goals versus looking for short-term solutions.
+By analyzing your vision, you allow yourself to step back and identify how your business needs to shift over time to hit your goals versus looking for short-term solutions.

 It’s important to remember where you’re heading and why.
 Your vision should act as your north star.
-When you’re setting goals, they should be in pursuit of that end destination.
+When you’re setting goals, they should pursue that end destination.

 Whether you’re setting your business goals for the first time or need a little help getting on track, our team at Cultivate Advisors is here to help you achieve your short-term and long-term goals!